Berta Cáceres: Activism

 In 1993, as a student activist, Cáceres co-founded the Council of Popular and Indigenous Organizations of Honduras (COPINH), an organization to support indigenous people's rights in Honduras.
 She led campaigns on a wide variety of issues, including protesting illegal logging, plantation owners, and the presence of US military bases on Lenca land.
 She supported feminism, LGBT rights, as well as wider social and indigenous issues.
+Early on in her life of activism, she understood the value and the implications of the LGBT struggle, as she recognized that they experienced the same discrimination and oppression that her and her people did.

 In 2006, a group of indigenous Lenca people from Río Blanco asked Cáceres to investigate the recent arrival of construction equipment in their area.
 Cáceres duly investigated and informed the community that a joint venture project between Chinese company Sinohydro, the World Bank's International Finance Corporation, and Honduran company Desarrollos Energéticos, S.A., also known as DESA, had plans to construct a series of four hydroelectric dams on the Gualcarque River.

 The developers had breached international law by failing to consult with the local people on the project.
 The Lenca were concerned that the dams would compromise their access to water, food and materials for medicine, and therefore threaten their traditional way of life.
 Cáceres worked together with the community to mount a protest campaign.
 She organized legal actions and community meetings against the project, and took the case to the Inter-American Commission on Human Rights.

 From 2013, Cáceres led COPINH and the local community in a year-long protest at the construction site to prevent the companies from accessing the land.
 Security officers regularly removed protesters from the site.
 On 15 July 2013, the Honduran military opened fire on the protesters, killing one member of COPINH, Tomás García, and injuring three others, including his 17-year-old son, Alan.
 The community reported regular threats and harassment from the company employees, security guards, and the military.
 In May 2014, members of COPINH were attacked in two separate incidents that resulted in two members dead and three seriously injured.